pictoune/VISION/README.md

 # VISION

-This repository contains various projects and assignments related to image processing and computer vision.
+This repository contains practical works I completed, along with slides from a presentation I co-delivered with another student, as part of my master's course in computer vision (https://perso.ensta-paris.fr/~manzaner/Cours/IMA/VISION/).
 ## Table of Contents
 - [GC Disparity](#gc-disparity)
 - [Face Alignment](#face-alignment)